LucasTCook/LucasTCook/README.md

 ## About Me

-- 🧑‍💻 Software Developer with 7 years of experience.
+- 🧑‍💻 Software Engineer with 7 years of experience.
 - 🎸 Guitar and music theory enthusiast.
 - 🐉 Avid Dungeons & Dragons player.
 - 📚 Lover of Science Fiction/Fantasy novels.